Become a Frogwatcher

 In Rhode Island and surrounding New England area, we typically hear breeding calls starting in March through September.
 We challenge FrogWatchers to go out in the field once per week to listen depending on weather.
 We ask that all FrogWatchers complete a minimum of 4 observations throughout the season, though more is always better!

 Yes!
 FrogWatch can be a great way to introduce children to our Rhode Island amphibians and their importance.
 To involve a classroom or student group, the teacher or scout leader would complete the FrogWatch training.
 Once trained, the teacher will be responsible for verifying and inputting all data collected by students.
+Check out our teacher resources for how you might be able to incorporate FrogWatch, even if you can’t take your students out after sunset

 If a student is interested in becoming a trained and certified FrogWatcher themselves, the student and their family are welcome to register for and complete the training including the assessments.